 Parameter Variability – Sensitivity Analysis

-This technique consists of changing the values of the input and internal parameters of a model to determine the effect on the model’s behavior of output.
+This technique consists of changing the values of the input and internal parameters of a model to determine the effect of output on the model's behavior.
 The same relations should occur in the model as in the real system.
 This technique can be used qualitatively—directions only of outputs—and quantitatively—both directions and (precise) magnitudes of outputs.
-Those parameters that are sensitive (i.e., cause significant changes in the model’s behavior or output) should be made sufficiently accurate prior to using the model.
+Parameters that are sensitive (i.e., cause significant changes in the model's behavior or output) should be made sufficiently accurate prior to using the model.

 The model is used to predict (forecast) the system's behavior, and then the system's behavior and the model’s forecast are compared to determine if they are the same.
 The system's data may come from an operational system or be obtained by conducting experiments on the system, e.g., field tests.